Chart Color Schemes

 Employment performance in Riverview has been broadly consistent with national averages

-As of September 2025, Riverview has 1,698 residents employed with an unemployment rate of 0.3% lower than Greater Sydney's rate of 4.2%.
-The workforce participation rate is 65.7%, higher than Greater Sydney's 60.0%.
+A significant 65.3% of residents worked from home, potentially influenced by Covid-19 lockdowns.
 Dominant employment sectors include professional & technical, health care & social assistance, and finance & insurance.
-Riverview specializes in professional & technical jobs with an employment share 1.6 times the regional level, while construction employs only 4.8% of local workers compared to Greater Sydney's 8.6%.
+Riverview specializes in professional & technical jobs, with an employment share 1.6 times the regional level.
+Conversely, construction employs only 4.8% of local workers, lower than Greater Sydney's 8.6%.

-The ratio of 0.7 workers per resident indicates a higher-than-average level of local employment opportunities.
-Over the 12 months to September 2025, Riverview's employment increased by 0.2%, labour force grew by 0.8%, resulting in an unemployment rise of 0.6 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and a smaller unemployment increase of 0.2 percentage points.
-State-level data from NSW to November 25 shows employment contracted by 0.03% (losing 2,260 jobs) with an unemployment rate of 3.9%, favourably comparing to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Riverview's employment mix suggests local employment should increase by 7.7% over five years and 15.2% over ten years.
+The resident-to-worker ratio was 0.7 as at the Census, indicating ample local employment opportunities.
+Between September 2024 and September 2025, employment in Riverview increased by 0.1%, while labour force grew by 0.6%, leading to an unemployment rise of 0.5 percentage points.
+In comparison, Greater Sydney saw employment grow by 2.1% and labour force by 2.4%, with a smaller unemployment increase of 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Riverview's employment mix suggests local employment could grow by 7.7% over five years and 15.2% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment